opf/openproject/docs/release-notes/12-5-0/README.md

 ## Setting public holidays as non-working days

 In OpenProject you can define working days and non-working days of the week.
-At an instance level you set which days of the week are considered working days.
+On an instance level you set which days of the week are considered working days.

-With OpenProject 12.5 you can now add additional non-working days to take into account e.g. public holidays or other days in your organization that nobody works on.
-Consequently, work packages cannot end or start on these dates and these days do not count towards the duration of a work package.
+With OpenProject 12.5 you can now add additional non-working days to take into account e.g. public holidays or closures.
+Consequently, work packages cannot start or end on these dates and these days do not count towards the duration of a work package.

 ![Non-working-days-holidays](Non-working-days-holidays.png)

 **Please note**: These additional non-working days will be set instance-wide, for all projects.
-And need to be set for every year, e.g. Christmas day has to be set for 2023, 2024 etc. if applicable.
-If you add additional non-working days, you will be asked if a re-scheduling of work packages should be done.
+They need to be set for every year, e.g. Christmas day has to be set for 2023, 2024 etc. if applicable.
+If you add additional non-working days, you will be asked if you want to re-schedule your work packages.

 ## Track project changes

-From OpenProject 12.5 the Activity view will now include the tracking of changes of project attributes and project custom fields.
+From OpenProject 12.5 the Activities will now include the changes of project attributes and project custom fields.
 You can directly open the project activity view from the Project list by clicking on the extended menu of a project and then choosing project activity.

 ![project-list-activity](project-list-activity.png)

-Also, you can see the project activity in your Activity module within a project and filter for the required information.
+Also, you can see the project activity in your Activity module within a project and filter for the required information to track project changes.

 ![project-activity-tracking](project-activity-tracking.png)